 - The Spanish period spans from 1528-1821 with Spanish troops and Franciscan priests establishing Spanish colonies and missions that overlap with the momentous events of 1776 in the original colonies, and included a visit by the first African explorer to the U.S.

 - From 1821-1848, the Mexican period began when the region became part of Sonora, Mexico and ended after the Mexican-American War, when the U.S. purchased a large region from Mexico in 1848 and another section in 1853 with the Gadsden Purchase.

 - The Territorial period from 1848-1912 overlaps the Civil War.
 Arizona split from the territory of New Mexico to become its own territory in 1863.
-Miners arrived from the east coast, Wales and Ireland, and Texans brought large-scale ranching.
+Miners arrived from the east coast and Ireland and Texans brought large-scale ranching.
 Chinese railroad workers arrived in 1880, establishing a Chinatown and integrating into Mexican neighborhoods.
 In 1886, Geronimo and Apache warriors surrendered to U.S. forces, the last American Indian warrior to do so.
 Arizona officially became a state on February 14, 1912.